Dynamical system: Topological dynamical system

-Compactification of a dynamical system
+Compactification

-Given a global dynamical system (R, X, Φ) on a locally compact and Hausdorff topological space X, it is often useful to study the continuous extension Φ* of Φ to the one-point compactification X* of X. Although we lose the differential structure of the original system we can now use compactness arguments to analyze the new system (R, X*, Φ*).
+It is often useful to study the continuous extension Φ* of Φ to the one-point compactification X* of X. Even after losing the differential structure of the original system, there are compactness arguments to analyze the new system (R, X*, Φ*).
+This is similar in spirit to Projective geometry where all limit points to infinity are the same point.